numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 .. note::

     TBD: will we preserve ``np.lib`` or not?
-It only has a couple of unique functions/objects, like ``Arrayterator`` (a candidate for removal) and the ``stride_tricks`` subsubmodule. ``numpy.lib`` itself is not a coherent namespace, and does not even have a reference guide page.
+It only has a couple of unique functions/objects, like ``Arrayterator`` (a candidate for removal), ``NumPyVersion``, and the ``stride_tricks``, ``mixins`` and ``format`` subsubmodules.
+    ``numpy.lib`` itself is not a coherent namespace, and does not even have a reference guide page.

 We will make all submodules available lazily, so that users don't have to type ``import numpy.xxx`` but can use ``import numpy as np; np.xxx.*``, while at the same time not negatively impacting the overhead of ``import numpy``.
-This has been very helpful for teaching scikit-image and SciPy.
+This has been very helpful for teaching scikit-image and SciPy, and it resolves a potential issue for Spyder users because Spyder already makes all submodules available - so code using the above import pattern then works in Spyder but not outside it.

 Reducing the number of ways to select dtypes